betterplace/betterdocs/README.md

 TODO
 ----

-- Implement some kind of scheme for versioning or at least better commit messages.
+- Implement some kind of scheme for versioning or at least better commit messages;
+  we also may want to keep other peoples commits if possible (how?).
 - Refactor configuration to avoid singleton antipattern
-- Prefix all dsl commands with api\_
 - Create method in generator that considers a given string to be markdown formatted and compiles it to html (as a work around to put multiline descriptions inside of html tables in a markdown)